FICO - The First Step to Home Ownership

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-In recent years, however, some people have seen their score drop dramatically as a result of unemployment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in calculating your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people normally having a score of 650.
+In recent years, however, some people have seen their score drop by hundreds of points because of loss of employment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in summing up your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — Do you pay your bills on time every month?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 Lenders want to be positive that allowing you a loan isn't a risk for them.
 Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of an individual having a near perfect FICO score.